NoahBres/LearnRoadRunner/docs/before-you-start.md

 ::: tip

 **3.** This tutorial attempts to cover installation, usage, and tips and tricks.
 It does not go into the hardcore inner workings of Road Runner.
-However, a deep understanding of how PID's and motion profiles will make the learning process much faster.
+However, a deep understanding of how PID control and motion profiles work will make the learning process much faster.
 I highly recommend you check Road Runner's [original quickstart documentation](https://acme-robotics.gitbook.io/road-runner/quickstart/introduction) as it explains the inner workings.
 :::

 ::: warning